norlen/Digiprime/README.md

 [Digiprime](https://www.digiprime.eu/) is an EU project for the circular economy.
 This project is part of it and acts as a offer directory, with the ability to create auctions from these offers and negotiate the price on them.

 This work is an addition to the work contained in [Digiprime](https://github.com/ShaiFernandez/Digiprime).
 Our main additions are auctions, negotations, contract selection, and messages.
-These new additions use the [Negotation Engine](https://github.com/norlen/NegotiationEngine) API to handle negotiation aspect and contract signing.
+These new additions use the [Negotation Engine](https://github.com/norlen/NegotiationEngine) API to handle the negotiation aspect and contract signing.

 ## Getting started

+### Ready-to-use container

-There exists a ready to use build of [Digiprime](https://hub.docker.com/repository/docker/norlen/digiprime) on Docker Hub that contains all the required projects and dependencies.
+There exists a ready to use build of [Digiprime](https://hub.docker.com/r/norlen/digiprime) on Docker Hub that contains all the required projects and dependencies.
 See the readme there for how to use it.

 To instead build it from source, see [digiprime-container](https://github.com/norlen/digiprime-container).